UPGRADING YOUR JOURNEY

 Women’s Dresses / Suits / Jumper

-Designated smoking areas are very limited at Sydney Airport.
-The only designated smoking areas are landside as follows:
+Designated smoking areas are very limited at Sydney Airport

-Before Security - No smoking is permitted inside the terminal
+Smoking is not permitted inside the terminal or after Customs.

 Yes.
 SYD Airport Tax & Duty Free Stores offer a complimentary Ready for Collection service.
 For more information refer to the Ready for Collection page.